 Justin: Me Too.
 I love Archie and Sabrina together.
-I think both on the business side, it’s perfect combination of the popular TV shows and just from a character point of view.
+Both on the business side, it’s perfect combination of the popular TV shows and just from a character point of view.
 I love it.

 Alex: Moving on or back to marvel comics, Jane Foster, Valkyrie Number One.
 She is going to be Thor in the Marvel movie coming out in a couple of years, but here, she’s Valkyrie.
 And we’re kicking it off with a new Number One.
 What do you guys think about this?

 Pete: Oh, this is exciting.
 I like the idea of she was such a great character and they didn’t put her away.
 They were like, “Let’s give her the title Valkyrie.”
 And I like how this is starting.
 This is a great action packed first issue.
 Sets up this world, gets you excited for more.
 I think it does a great job of getting you excited for more of these.

 Justin: What do you think of her weapon thing?

 Alex: That’s kind of like the Witchblade, Huh?